 When it comes to determining whether you have a COVID infection right now, your options are PCR and antigen testing.
 If you can get access to a test through your workplace, insurance, healthcare provider, or local health department, they will likely choose based on price and availability (CDC, 2020).

 For many people, particularly those who had symptoms of COVID early in the pandemic, an antibody test might be able to confirm if they’ve had COVID.
+A positive antibody test can also show that you have been vaccinated against coronavirus.
 That being said, antibodies don’t necessarily stick around forever.
-There have been instances of people who had COVID antibodies in the past, but no longer had them when getting tested again a few months later.
+There have been instances of people who had COVID antibodies after being sick, but no longer had them when getting tested again a few months later.

 How long does a test take?